ClementNerma/NightOS/docs/technical/io-manager.md

 ## Hardware access

-When a process tries to access the hardware, it must go through Ion, which will allow it or not to interact with the desired component.
+When a process tries to access the hardware, it must go through Ion, which will allow it or not to interact with the desired device.

-[System services](services.md) such as [`sys::fs`](../specs/services/system/fs.md) or [`sys::net`](../specs/services/system/net.md) use Ion to deal with the related hardware components.
+[System services](services.md) such as [`sys::fs`](../specs/services/system/fs.md) or [`sys::net`](../specs/services/system/net.md) use Ion to deal with the related hardware devices.

 # Agnosticity